Friction Class 8

 3. Streamlining

-a) Changing the shape of an object to minimize air or fluid resistance is known as streamlining.
+a) Changing the shape of an object to minimise air or fluid resistance is known as streamlining.

 b) Streamlined shapes are designed to smoothly move through fluids, reducing drag and friction.
 This is commonly seen in the design of vehicles, aircraft, and ships to improve efficiency and reduce energy consumption.